VIEWS TO MONEY

 What is CPM vs RPM on YouTube?

 CPM (Cost Per Mille) is what advertisers pay per 1,000 ad impressions.
-RPM is what you actually receive per 1,000 video views — roughly 55% of CPM after YouTube's cut.
+RPM is what you actually receive per 1,000 video views, roughly 55% of CPM after YouTube's cut.
 If your CPM is $4, your RPM is approximately $2.20.

 Which YouTube niches pay the most in 2025?

-Finance, insurance, and investment content has the highest CPM ($15–$50) because advertisers pay premiums to reach affluent audiences.
-Gaming and entertainment typically earn $1–$4 RPM.
-Kids content (COPPA-restricted) has very limited ad targeting and earns the least per view.
+Finance, insurance, and investment content has the highest CPM ($15-$50) because advertisers pay premiums to reach affluent audiences.
+Gaming and entertainment typically earn $1-$4 RPM.
+Kids content has very limited ad targeting and earns the least per view.

 How many views do you need to make $1,000/month?

-For a finance channel (RPM ~$8): ~125,000 views/month.
-For an entertainment channel (RPM ~$2): ~500,000 views/month.
-For a gaming channel (RPM ~$1.50): ~670,000 views/month.
-Diversifying into sponsorships can 3–5× your total income at the same view count.
+For a finance channel (RPM around $8): around 125,000 views/month.
+For an entertainment channel (RPM around $2): around 500,000 views/month.
+For a gaming channel (RPM around $1.50): around 670,000 views/month.
+Diversifying into sponsorships can 3-5x your total income at the same view count.

 Does audience country affect YouTube earnings?